 African-American

-Some of his best-known songs include "Early Morning Blues," "Blind Blake's Rag," and "Yodeling Blues."
-Many artists, such as Eric Clapton, Keith Richards, and Bob Dylan, have covered his influential music.
+Among his most iconic songs are "Early Morning Blues," "Blind Blake's Rag," and "Yodeling Blues."
+His music has inspired countless artists—including Eric Clapton, Keith Richards, and Bob Dylan—cementing Blind Blake’s legacy as a true pioneer of American music.

 RealisticMethod